 This might seem like a no-brainer, but in-season foods are always cheaper than out of season foods, which were likely imported from elsewhere in the world.

 So, to save money, focus on foods that are in-season.
 Learn to love cabbage and citruses in the winter, and go crazy with squashes and root plants in the fall.
 For a full list of in-season produce and recipe suggestions try Wise Breads’s post on seasonal produce.
-The Center for Urban Education and Sustainable Agriculture also has a very good, comprehensive chart.
+The Center for Urban Education and

 Above all, avoid pricey pre-packaged foods.
 These foods will not only be pricier, but also most likely contain ingredients that are not health-enhancing.
 Remember to read the ingredient list if you are purchasing packaged foods.